 Staying sane as a working mom is no easy task.
 Being a mom in general is one of the hardest, yet most rewarding things I have ever done.
-Adding work “outside” the home to this most important job, takes all of you to do.
-However, with a lot of practice and putting the right things in place, the whole system can run somewhat “smoothly” (Some days more so than others ;-))
+Adding work “outside” the home takes all of you.
+However, with a lot of practice, evaluating priorities and having the right support and structure in place, the whole system can run somewhat “smoothly”…some days more so than others 😉

-I started doing yoga where I could, I spent time with other new moms and my family.
+I started doing yoga where I could and spent time with other new moms and my family.
 I took a good look at my life and evaluated what I really wanted to be doing.
 I invested in friendships that were worth nurturing.
 I made sure I was eating well and getting physical exercise.
-One of the best things I did was decided to change career directions and devote my whole career to bringing healthier food to babies, which became a source of daily fulfillment for me.
+One of the best things I did was decide to change career directions and devote my whole career to bringing healthier food to babies, which became a source of daily fulfillment for me.
 Going to “work” suddenly felt more fun, inspiring, and a source of energy because it didn’t feel like work.
-It felt natural and like something I would do regardless if I had to or not.
-I decided to follow that, which has made being a working mom of 2 girls (and soon to be 3) much more manageable.
+It felt natural and like something I would do regardless if I had to or not (more about my experience starting a business as a mom here!).
+I decided to follow that, which has made being a working mom of 3 girls much more manageable.

-It has been 6 years since I had my first daughter.
-Although I feel much more confident now that I have gone through the process of being a working mom with 2 girls, I still go through the struggles of trying to balance it all and having a third one on the way will bring its new challenges and opportunities, I’m sure.
+It’s been 6 years since I had my first daughter.
+Although I feel much more confident now that I’ve gone through the process of being a working mom, I still go through the struggles of trying to balance it all and having a third little girl recently has brought its own unique challenges and opportunities.
 Having my own business, trying to stay physically active, all while trying to maintain a marriage and friendships is no easy feat, but it is doable.
 I’ve learned some things along the way that have helped make it easier and have helped me keep my sanity.

-What I eventually landed on, is that it doesn’t have to be one way or the other.
+What I eventually landed on is that it doesn’t have to be one way or the other.
 You can have both AND your kids can thrive AND you can feel good about what you are doing.
-When I found the right childcare situation I realized it was actually a better situation for everyone.
+When I found the right childcare, I realized it was actually a better situation for everyone.
 Children were meant to grow up in villages.
-If my kiddos can spend time with more people that they love, who are nurturing them, I can also feel good about what I’m doing.
+If my kiddos can spend time with more people that they love, who are nurturing them and I can also feel good about what I’m doing.
 It’s a win / win situation for all.

-The probem became when I didn’t take enough time to hash out a really good childcare provider that I felt totally confident with.
+The initial problem I ran into was not taking enough time to hash out a really good childcare provider that I felt totally confident with.
 I ended up cycling through a few of them before I found a situation I felt really good about.

 With my second daughter, I knew to look around for the perfect fit until I felt 100% confident when leaving her to go to my “other” job.
 This is so important because in order to fully be present at something else you have to feel really good about who is spending time with your kiddos.

-When I discovered meal delivery companies such as Green Chef (greenchef.com) this changed my life!
-I didn’t have to spend time thinking about what to prepare as well as getting a variety of foods in daughter’s diets.
+When I discovered meal delivery companies such as Green Chef this changed my life!
+I didn’t have to spend time thinking about what to prepare or worrying about getting a variety of foods in my daughters’ diets.
 Meals became easier because instructions were clearly laid out so I could spend more time focusing on my kids while preparing dinner than making up recipes!
 The meals are portioned for 2 adults but we found we could easily feed 2 adults and 2 young kiddos so the cost wasn’t prohibitive either.
 The other option is to plan all your meals and shopping list for the week so you know what you are having ahead of time (there are even meal planning services to assist).
 The meal planning also helps tremendously in being able to eat healthy.
-As moms, It is easy to not think ahead about food since we have a thousand other things going on but then it leaves the door open to snack on things we might not feel good about or that aren’t healthy, which in turn can have an overall negative affect on mood, energy and sleep, which may then affect the entire family system.
+As moms, it’s easy to not think ahead about food since we have a thousand other things going on, but then it leaves the door open to snack on things we might not feel good about or that aren’t healthy, which in turn can have an overall negative affect on mood, energy and sleep (which may then affect the entire family system).

-I realize this is NOT easy, ESPECIALLY as a working mom.
+I realize this is not easy, especially as a working mom.
 I rarely get to walk or jog myself anymore but I do what I can.
-I’ll put my second one in the stroller while my older one is at school and try to get in an early morning walk or jog as many days as possible or sometimes I will wake up extra early to get out the door before everyone wakes up (yeah, rare but doable on some days 😉 If you have a supportive significant other or family member you can trade off while the other gets a workout in, which is also very helpful.
+I’ll put my second one in the stroller while my older one is at school and try to get in an early morning walk or jog as many days as possible or sometimes I will wake up extra early to get out the door before everyone wakes up (rare but doable on some days 😉 If you have a supportive significant other or family member, you can trade off while the other gets a workout in which is also very helpful.
 My husband and I will do this on the weekends and it feels good to actually get a good sweat (sans kiddos sometimes).
 Along with healthy eating, exercise also helps with mood, attention, sleep and overall physical health.

-As I mentioned earlier, it is already enough of a challenge being a parent, don’t burden yourself doing something that doesn’t bring you joy and fill you up.
+As I mentioned earlier, it’s already enough of a challenge being a parent, so don’t burden yourself doing something that doesn’t bring you joy and fill you up.
 I realize this may not be easy for a lot of people.
-It’s not easy to leave a job you need in order financially support your family.
-Sometimes taking the greatest risks, bring the greatest joy though and you will never know if you can actually do something different or better unless you open up your mind that it is actually a possibility.
-Sometimes that means continuing what you are doing in your career while looking for alternatives on the side.
-Or it does mean taking classes in another area while using your current job as a staple to get by until you can make a change.
+It’s not easy to leave a job you need in order to financially support your family.
+Sometimes taking the greatest risks bring the greatest joy though and you will never know if you can actually do something different or better unless you open up your mind to it as a possibility.
+Sometimes that means continuing what you’re doing in your career while looking for alternatives on the side.
+Or it means taking classes in another area while using your current job as a staple to get by until you can make a change.
 It isn’t easy but anything worth working for usually isn’t.
 In the end though, there is a payoff.

 I can’t stress this enough.
-Having some sort of routine is critical in keeping yourself and your kids sane as a working parent.
+Having some sort of routine is critical to keep yourself and your kids sane as a working parent.
 Set up a general morning and evening routine so your kids know what to expect and so you can manage your time.
 Of course lots and lots of play should be involved in that “schedule” as kids need a lot of it!

 Being a working mom definitely has its challenges but so does being a stay at home mom or work from home mom.
 Like anything in life, there will be hard days and days where you feel like you finally have it down.
 The key is to find small ways throughout the process to stay grounded.
-The tips I’ve mentioned above have helped me be a better mom overall and I’m sure there will be many more lessons I’ll continue to learn as I bring my third into this world very soon.
+The tips I’ve mentioned above have helped me be a better mom overall and I’m sure there will be many more lessons I’ll continue to learn now that my third has arrived.